UNITED NATIONS

 Road safety improvements around the world require solutions that can be consistently implemented over the next decade.

-Through the Virtual Reality experience, UNITAR and AB InBev offer participants an insight into the management methodology presented in the “Safer Roads Management Practice Toolkit” .
+Through the Virtual Reality experience, UNIT and AB InBev provide participants with an overview of the management methodology presented at the “Toolkit of management practices for safer roads”.

 The toolkit helps to conduct road assessments and identify corrective actions to reduce traffic fatalities and injuries.